DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: Evaluation

 \topic{DocETL's Optimized Pipeline} The $\docetl_O$ pipeline can be expressed using our rewrite directive syntax as follows:

 where $\{\ttt{officer\_name}\}$ is the reduce key for the final summarization.

 This pipeline begins with a map operation to extract metadata ($\text{Map}_M$), followed by document chunking of 12840 tokens each (Split).
-Each chunk then undergoes parallel processing: $\text{Map}_S$ for summarization and $\text{Map}_H$ for header extraction.
+Each chunk then undergoes Directive \Cref{eq:summarization}: $\text{Map}_S$ for summarization and $\text{Map}_H$ for header extraction.
 The Gather operation collects context for each chunk, including the header lineage for the current chunk, 2 full previous chunks, and summaries of the other previous chunks.
 The original Map operation is then applied to each rendered chunk, with gleaning applied for refinement.
 Results from all chunks of a document are combined using $\text{Reduce}_D$.
 The pipeline then flattens the results (Unnest), resolves officer names (Resolve), and finally summarizes misconduct per officer (Reduce).
-This optimized pipeline incorporates several of our rewrite rules, including document chunking (\ref{eq:chunking}), header lineage context and summarization (\ref{eq:summarization}), gleaning for the Map operations (\ref{eq:gleaningrewrite}), and duplicate key resolution (\ref{eq:resolvereduce}).
+Overall, this optimized pipeline incorporates several of our rewrite rules, including document chunking (\ref{eq:chunking}), header lineage context and summarization (\ref{eq:summarization}), gleaning for the Map operations (\ref{eq:gleaningrewrite}), and duplicate key resolution (\ref{eq:resolvereduce}).

-\topic{Costs} For our sample dataset of 227 documents, the baseline incurred \$2.24, while $\docetl_S$ and $\docetl_T$ each cost \$0.55. $\docetl_O$ was more expensive at \$1.35 due to processing all document chunks, but less expensive than the baseline.
+\topic{Costs} For our sample dataset of 227 documents, the baseline incurred \$2.24, while $\docetl_S$ and $\docetl_T$ each cost \$0.55. $\docetl_O$ was more expensive at \$1.35 due to processing all document chunks, but less expensive than the baseline (due to not needing to include entire documents in the reduce operation).
 Running the optimizer incurred a cost of approximately \$100 and took about 20 minutes, with the bulk of the expense attributed to validation agents processing lengthy documents. $\docetl_O$ took 364.97 seconds to run, and all other pipelines completed in less than 180 seconds.
 While the optimization cost of \$100 for a task that takes $< \$3$ may seem high, note that we are merely operating on a sample of the overall dataset; processing the dataset has already cost the team over \$50,000; so this one-time cost of \$100 is amortized across processing hundreds of thousands of documents.
 As part of this process, the optimizer considered and evaluated over 200 pipeline variants.
-As models become more cost-effective (e.g., GPT-4o-mini is over $100\times$ cheaper), optimization costs will decrease significantly, making the investment even more worthwhile in the long run.
+As models become more cost-effective (e.g., GPT-4o-mini is over $100\times$ cheaper), optimization costs will decrease significantly, making the investment even more worthwhile in the long run.}